thisiswisy/v0rtex-injector/README.md

 TODO: A WAY TO REMOVE TWEAKS, more devices

-thanks to s1guza for exploit, stek29 for telling me how to get cydia work, cheesecakeufo for telling stek29 how to get cydia work, xerub for libjb, theninjaprawn for his techniques, PsychoTea (and who worked on his project) for some other stuff, Wisy for hosting on his github & cleaning up code a little bit.
+thanks to s1guza for exploit, stek29 for telling me how to get cydia work, cheesecakeufo for telling stek29 how to get cydia work, xerub for libjb, theninjaprawn for his techniques, PsychoTea, Sticktron (and who worked on his project) for some other stuff, Wisy for hosting on his github & cleaning up code a little bit.

 Friendly message to /r/jailbreak: